23 Natural Language Processing

 The final output is then computed as: \[ o_i = \sum_{j=1}^n \alpha_{ij} v_j. \] where \(o_i\) is the \(i\)-th row of the output.

 Notice that instead of using the Gaussian kernel, as we did before, we simply use the dot product.
 This makes computation much faster and more efficient, while still being able to capture the similarity between the words.
 Matrix-matrix product operation is implemented in all major deep learning libraries.
 It is differentiable, ensuring that its gradient remains stable, which is crucial for model training.
-However, the attention mechanism we discussed is not the sole approach available.
-For example, one could create a non-differentiable attention model that utilizes reinforcement learning techniques for training, as explored by Mnih et al. (2014).
-Such models are inherently more complex to train.
-As a result, most contemporary attention research adheres to the differentiable framework depicted in Fig. 11.1.1.
-Our discussion will therefore concentrate on these differentiable mechanisms.
+Alternative attention mechanisms exist—notably non-differentiable variants trained via reinforcement learning (Mnih et al. 2014)—but their training complexity has led most researchers to adopt the differentiable framework we present here.

 The dot product naturally measures the alignment or “similarity” between two vectors.
 A larger dot product implies the vectors are pointing in a similar direction.
 When combined with the scaling factor and the softmax function, this simple calculation has proven to be a highly effective way to determine which tokens are most relevant to each other for language processing tasks.
 It provides a good signal for “unnormalized alignment” before being converted into a probability distribution.
 In fact, the dot product is a special case of a kernel function.
 For normalized vectors, the dot product is equivalent to the cosine similarity. \[ Q_i \cdot K_j = \cos(\theta_{ij}) \] where \(\theta_{ij}\) is the angle between the \(i\)-th and \(j\)-th vectors.
 It is proportional to \[ \cos(\theta_{ij}) \propto -\|Q_i - K_j\|^2 \] up to constants.
 In fact, if \(Q\) and \(K\) are normalized and \(\sigma\) is tuned, the Gaussian kernel becomes almost equivalent to a softmax over dot products.
 For the specific tasks that attention methods excel at, more complex kernels like the Gaussian kernel haven’t demonstrated a consistent or significant enough improvement in performance to justify their increased computational overhead.